msonnberger/pusher-http-edge/README.md

 #### API requests

-Asynchronous methods on the `Pusher` class (`trigger`, `get` and `post`) return a promise that resolves to a [`Response`](https://github.com/node-fetch/node-fetch#class-response), or rejects with an error.
+Asynchronous methods on the `Pusher` class (`trigger`, `get` and `post`) return a promise that resolves to a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response), or rejects with an error.

-All operational errors are wrapped into a Pusher.RequestError object.
+All operational errors are wrapped into a `Pusher.RequestError` object.

 #### WebHooks

-In case accessing data for invalid WebHooks, an Pusher.WebHookError exception will be thrown from the called method.
+In case accessing data for invalid WebHooks, a `Pusher.WebHookError` exception will be thrown from the called method.
 It is recommended to validate the WebHook before interpreting it.

 ### Publishing events